jackiehjm/stx-docs/doc/source/updates/kubernetes/manual-kubernetes-components-upgrade.rst

     validates the system is ready for an upgrade.

     .. warning::
-        If you use the command :command:`system kube-upgrade-start --force` to cause the upgrades process to ignore management affecting alarms and start, first determine that these alarms will not compromise the upgrade process.
+        The command :command:`system kube-upgrade-start --force` causes the upgrade process to ignore non-management-affecting alarms.
+        Kubernetes cannot be upgraded if there are management-affecting alarms.

 #.
 Download the Kubernetes images.